simonw/til/sqlite/subqueries-in-select.md

-# Subqueries in select expressions in SQLite
+# Subqueries in select expressions in SQLite - also window functions

 I figured out a single SQL query for the following today.
 Given a table of GitHub repositories, for each repository return: